carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-second-stake-pool-before-we-move-to-babbage-era.md

 --testnet-magic 42
 ```

-Build the transactions to send some funds to our second pool owner
+Build the transactions to send some funds to the second pool owner

 ```bash
 cardano-cli transaction build \